mosquitome/fluorest/README.md

 ### install
 Note: This has not been checked!
 There may be issues with installing OpenCV.

-Use [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python)to create an environment (called "cells") with all required software.
+Use [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python) to create an environment (called "cells") with all required software.

 Note: ensure that conda-forge has been [added as a channel](https://conda-forge.org/docs/user/introduction.html).
 ```
 conda create -n cells python=3.10 czifile=2019.7.2 pandas=2.1.1 numpy=1.26.0 cv2=4.8.1 matplotlib=3.8.0
 ```